emarmolsanchez/eMIRNA/README.md

 The **Negative Sequences** must correspond to non-coding sequences other than microRNA genes in the available Reference Genome for the species under study.
 GTF annotation and FASTA files for corresponding transcripts can be downloaded from the [Ensembl repositories].

 Additionally, other hairpin-like sequences can be extracted from the reference Genome, in order to increase the variety and diversity of sequences to be included during graph reconstruction and allow a better topological adjustment of positive and negative categories.
 The [HextractoR] package can be used for generating a set of hairpin-like sequences from any available genome assembly.
 Please be aware that quering the whole genome can be extremely time consuming and resource intensive.
-We reccomend establishing random blocks (1-10 Mb) within each genomic chromosome.
+We recommend establishing random blocks (1-10 Mb) within each genomic chromosome.
 As no prior knowledge of the identity of randomly extracted hairpins would available, they will be set as **Unlabeled sequences**.

 Once positive, negative and unlabeled sequences are available, we recomend using a identity-by-sequence filtering step, in order to remove redundant sequences that may occur in any of the categories.
 The [CD-Hit] suite is a good resource for implementing sequence-based repetitve elements removal.